While at the Toronto Reference Library recently, I took a break from my work to poke around the Canadian Literature (CanLit) section.

 We’ve all heard that old refrain about how Canadian literature can often be ‘dull’ or ‘boring.’
 You’ll sometimes come across the same complaint levelled at Canadian films and TV shows.
 Just the other day someone quipped to me that trying to read the works of certain Canadian authors is like “reading elevator music.”
 To apply that stereotype across the board would obviously be unjust – there are lots of excellent Canadian writers.

 Though it’s very subjective, I wonder if there still isn’t something to the claim.
 It does seem that the themes and conflicts at the centre of our stories, more often than not tend to focus on social ill and dysfunction in interpersonal relationships.
-A kind of controlled, polite, existential angst and rumination that comes at the expense of action in our writing.
+A kind of controlled, polite, existential angst and rumination that comes at the expense of action and selfless bigger picture ideas in our writing.
 This is probably the source of that complaint that CanLit is ‘boring.’

-Could it be that we are preoccupied with these sorts of themes in our stories because, to some degree, they are the only significant life experiences that many of us can draw from?
+Could it be that we are preoccupied with these sorts of themes in our stories because, to some degree, they are the only significant life experiences—or challenges—that many of us can draw from?

 We’re a more or less stable and prosperous country.
-The majority of us live relatively easy lives compared with people in the rest of the world (the down-and-out and First Nations people notwithstanding).
+The majority of us live relatively easy lives compared with people in the rest of the world (certain First Nations communities notwithstanding).
 Canada is still largely free of the earth-shattering conflicts and daily life-and-death struggles that have embroiled other regions of the globe for centuries.
-As a result, our greatest, most epic struggles seem to be with our own neuroses.
-So more than a few of our stories tend to centre around those themes – told in the measured, polite and parochial way commensurate with our temperament as Canadians.
+As a result, our greatest, most epic struggles seem to be with our own neuroses, our identities.
+So, more than a few of our stories tend to centre around those themes – told in the measured, polite and parochial way commensurate with our temperament as Canadians.